broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 #### Terra, Google Cloud, and BigQuery

 The GVS workflow needs to be run in [Terra](https://app.terra.bio/), a cloud-based platform for biomedical research.
-The workflow relies on the structure of workspace data tables to call input sample files.
 The workflow also requires that you have a Terra account, billing project, and BigQuery dataset with permissions that allow Terra to access it.
 For step-by-step instructions for setting up these requirements, see the [GVS Beta Quickstart](./gvs-quickstart.md).

 #### Input GVCF files

 The GVS workflow takes in reblocked GVCF files as input.
-If your files are not already reblocked, you can reblock them using the [WARP reblocking workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.wdl), which is configured in the [ReblockGVCF Terra workspace](https://app.terra.bio/#workspaces/warp-pipelines/ReblockGVCF).
+If your GVCF files have not been reblocked, you can reblock them using the [WARP reblocking workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.wdl), which is configured in the GVS workspace for your convenience.
+You can read instructions on running Reblocking here: [ReblockGVCF Terra workspace](https://app.terra.bio/#workspaces/warp-pipelines/ReblockGVCF).
 For more information about reblocking, check out [WARP Whole Genome and Exome Pipelines Produce Reblocked GVCFs](https://broadinstitute.github.io/warp/blog/tags/reblock/).

 The workflow also requires specific annotations in input GVCF files, which are described in the tutorial, [Upload data to Terra and run the GVS workflow](./run-your-own-samples.md).

 ### Inputs

-The GVS workflow inputs are described in the sections below and are specified in the Terra GVS beta workspace [workflow configuration](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta/workflows/help-terra/GvsJointVariantCalling).
+The GVS workflow inputs are described in the sections below and are specified in the Terra GVS beta workspace [workflow configuration](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta/workflows/gvs-prod/GvsBeta).

 The workflow is configured to use hg38 (aka GRCh38) as the reference genome.

 #### Sample data

-The GVS workflow takes in reblocked single sample GVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
-While the GVS workflow has been tested with 100,000 single sample GVCF files as input, only datasets of up to 10,000 samples are being used for beta testing.
+The GVS workflow takes in reblocked single sample GVCF files and their corresponding index files from the user-indicated columns of the `sample` data table.
+While the GVS workflow has been tested with 410,000 single sample GVCF files as input, only datasets of up to 25,000 samples are being used for beta testing.

 The [GVS beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta) has been configured with example reblocked GVCF files that you can use to test the workflow.